Motion Guide - Installation

 Maintenance and Support

 mailing list.
-It is a list with a very "positive attitude" and with many contributors that propose features, post patches, discuss problems and patiently answer newbie questions with a very positive spirit.
-Expect 1-10 emails per day.
+It is a list with a very "positive attitude" and with many contributors that propose features, post patches, discuss problems and patiently answer newbie questions with a very positive spirit

-To get motion direct your browser to the
+To get motion you have different options.
+To get the latest and greatest version you can direct your browser to the

 On the

-Download Files page you will find a links to the latest stable version both as sources and binaries for some of the most popular Linux distributions.
-You will also find links to development versions.
-Snapshot releases are special test releases that are normally very stable.
-Every day a
+Download Files page you will find a links to the latest stable version both as sources and binaries for some of the most popular Linux distributions

-For support we encourage you to join the mailing list instead of writing to Jeroen, Folkert or Kenneth directly.
+For support we encourage you to join the mailing list instead of writing to the project developers.
 We are all very active on the mailing list and by using the mailing list much more users will have benefit of the answers.
 Newbies and stupid questions are welcome on the list.
 Contributions in the form of patches are also very welcome on the mailing list.
+If you are on Github you are also welcome to submit pull requests.

 Which version to download and use?